larspensjo/Logonaut/doc/ReactiveINcrementalFiltering.md

 ## Overview

 To enhance performance, UI responsiveness, and architectural clarity, Logonaut moved its log filtering logic from the `MainViewModel` into a dedicated service, `LogFilterProcessor`, located in the `Logonaut.Core` project.
-This service utilizes System.Reactive (Rx.NET) to handle incoming log lines incrementally and re-filter the entire document efficiently when filter settings change.
+This service utilizes System.Reactive (Rx.NET) to handle incoming log lines incrementally and re-filter the entire document efficiently when the active filter profile or its settings change.
 It incorporates debouncing to prevent excessive recalculations during rapid configuration changes.

 ## Core Component: `LogFilterProcessor`